chrisradler/upwork_telegram_bot/README.md

 # Upwork AI Job Scraper with Proposal Generator

-An automated tool that scrapes Upwork for AI-related job postings, generates customized proposals using Claude AI, and sends both to your Telegram channel.
+An automated tool that scrapes Upwork for AI-related job postings, generates customized proposals using Claude AI, creates implementation flowcharts, and sends everything to your Telegram channel.

 ## Overview

 This bot periodically scrapes Upwork for the latest AI job opportunities that match specific criteria (hourly rate, client hiring history, location, etc.).
-For each job found, it uses Claude AI to generate a tailored proposal and sends both the job details and proposal directly to a Telegram chat.
+For each job found, it uses Claude AI to generate a tailored proposal and a custom implementation flowchart, then sends the job details, proposal, and flowchart link directly to a Telegram chat.
 It runs on GitHub Actions, so there's no need for a dedicated server.

 ## Features